ShaneHarro/UWSaveEditor/README.md

 # UWSaveEditor
-A save game editor for ultima Underworld.
+A save game editor for Ultima Underworld.

 This is still heavily under construction, and using this program may damage or corrupt your save files.